tttwang23/utf8conv/README.md

 Utf8conv can operate based on a single input buffer, or a series of input buffers.
 The outputs are produced one at a time, directly delivered to client caller with minimum latency.

+Includes an adapter iterator to filter out Byte Order Mark at the beginning of a stream, and substituting carriage returns with newlines.

 Utf8conv is dual licensed under the [MIT License](https://mit-license.org/), and [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).

 Source Repository: [link](https://github.com/tttwang23/utf8conv)